openshift/origin/HACKING.md

 All integration tests are located under `test/integration/*`.
-All integration tests must set the `integration` build tag at the top of their source file, and also declare whether they need etcd with the `!no-etcd` build tag and whether they need Docker with the `!no-docker` build tag.
+All integration tests must set the `integration` build tag at the top of their source file, and also declare whether they need etcd with the `etcd` build tag and whether they need Docker with the `docker` build tag.
 For special function sets please create subdirectories like `test/integration/deployimages`.

 Run the integration tests with: